 How did optometry

 Growth and change is a huge driver for us,” Lynden says.
 “We ran out of opportunities to grow our optometry business, so we were looking for a new venture.”
 A business broker convinced them to take a look at a hair salon that was for sale.
 “We realised that this was going to be the perfect fit for us - our skill set was a great match for an industry that was surprisingly similar to optometry in terms of being all about professional services, but with much more potential”.
 So in 2010 they purchased the business, rebranded it as Vivo Hair Salon, and officially entered the hairdressing trade.

 It’s obvious why James and Lynden have been at the vanguard of so much change in the hairdressing world.
 “When we first got into the industry, we were shocked by how many stylists said they were bored and overworked.
 We wanted to put the fun back into hairdressing - the excitement, the passion, the creativity”.
 They also saw an industry that was unregulated, with huge opportunity to revolutionise it through applying professional standards.
 At the core of this goal emerged an unprecedented training and education program for Vivo staff.
 “The cost of the training we do is enormous, but the cost of not doing it is too big t o even contemplate”, emphasises James.
 It’s what Vivo have become known for - the quality of training, whether it’s in establishing the basics or pushing the boundaries.
-In turn, this also means staff can confidently stand by the famous Vivo ‘Hair you love, or your money back’ guarantee for clients.
+In turn, this also means staff can confidently stand by the famous Vivo promise ‘Hair you love, guaranteed.

 As a family run, privately owned company, Vivo employs 650 staff in 80 salons across NZ, with a team of talented regional managers supporting them.